Ultrasonic Mixing of Cement Paste For Concrete

 n.a. | larger | cluster of UIP16000 |

-With up to 16kW of ultrasonic mixing power per single device, Hielscher offers the processing power required for high volume applications.
-This technology is easy to test and scales up linear.
+With up to 16kW of ultrasonic mixing power per single ultrasonic probe, Hielscher offers the processing power required for high-volume applications.
+This technology is easy to test and scales up linearly.